Kawamashi/qmk_modules/layer_word/readme.md

 }
 ```

-After that, configure which keys should continue Layer Words:
+After that, for each layer involving a Layer Word, define the keys that should continue it:

 ```c
 bool should_continue_layerword(uint8_t layer, uint16_t keycode, keyrecord_t *record) {